The-Blockchain-Company/bcc-db-sync/Readme.md

 The db-sync node is written in a highly modular fashion to allow it to be as flexible as possible.

-The `bcc-db-sync` node connects to a locally running `bcc-node` (ie one connected to other nodes in the Godx network over the internet with TCP/IP) using a Unix domain socket, retrieves blocks, updates its internal ledger state and stores parts of each block in a local PostgreSQL database.
+The `bcc-db-sync` node connects to a locally running `bcc-node` (ie one connected to other nodes in the Bcc network over the internet with TCP/IP) using a Unix domain socket, retrieves blocks, updates its internal ledger state and stores parts of each block in a local PostgreSQL database.
 The database does not store things like cryptographic signatures but does store enough information to follow the chain of blocks and look at the transactions within blocks.